panda3d/panda3d-docs/introduction/tutorial/loading-and-animating-the-panda-model.rst

    :ref:`Actors <loading-actors-and-animations>`
    ---------------------------------------------

    The :py:class:`~direct.actor.Actor.Actor` class is for animated models.
-   Note that we use :py:meth:`~direct.showbase.Loader.loadModel()` for static models and :py:class:`~direct.actor.Actor.Actor` only when they are animated.
+Note that we use :py:meth:`~direct.showbase.Loader.Loader.loadModel()` for static models and :py:class:`~direct.actor.Actor.Actor` only when they are animated.
    The two constructor arguments for the :py:class:`~direct.actor.Actor.Actor` class are the name of the file containing the model and a Python dictionary